PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 impl ActionSimulator {
     fn next_action(&mut self) -> Action {
       // Use the prng + knowledge about the current system state to generate the next action.
+      // It's not that useful to crash a replica that's already in the crashed state.
     }
     fn run(&mut self) {
         for i in 0..self.config.max_actions {